 Campaign Director

-Coast Mental Health Foundation mobilizes philanthropy to transform how mental health care is delivered in our communities.
-The Foundation raises funds to support innovative recovery programs, expand housing, and advance major capital initiatives at Coast Mental Health, the largest provider of community-based mental health services in British Columbia and one of Canada’s leading mental health non-profit organizations.
+Coast Mental Health Foundation is the philanthropic fundraising arm of Coast Mental Health, mobilizing philanthropy to support recovery-oriented mental health care in our communities.
+Coast Mental Health is the largest provider of community-based mental health services in British Columbia and one of Canada’s leading mental health non-profit organizations.
+Through donor and community support, the Foundation raises awareness, builds partnerships, and secures charitable funding to advance innovative mental health services, recovery programs, supportive housing, wraparound supports, and major capital initiatives.

-Coast Mental Health Foundation is seeking a skilled and relational fundraising leader to serve as Campaign Director, responsible for executing a significant multi-year comprehensive campaign in support of Coast Mental Health’s mission.
+Coast Mental Health Foundation is seeking an exceptional, relationship-driven fundraising leader to serve as Campaign Director, helping shape and advance a bold, multi-year comprehensive campaign in support of Coast Mental Health’s mission, vision and long-term community impact.

-This is a compelling opportunity for a strategic and hands-on fundraiser to lead the implementation of a campaign plan supporting the redevelopment of Coast’s site at 293 East 11th Avenue and related programmatic priorities.
-Working closely with the Foundation Executive Director, Coast Mental Health CEO, Board leadership, and Campaign Cabinet, the Campaign Director will guide the campaign through the quiet phase, secure leadership-level gifts, and position the organization for a successful public phase.
+This is a standout opportunity for a strategic and hands-on fundraiser to help lead a campaign with unusual depth, visibility, and significance: the redevelopment of Coast’s 293 East 11th Avenue site and related programmatic priorities.
+Working closely with the Foundation’s Interim Executive Director, Cheryl Bosley, together with Coast Mental Health’s CEO Keir MacDonald, Board leadership, and the Campaign Cabinet, the Campaign Director will play a leadership role in advancing campaign strategy, donor engagement, and long-term fundraising success in collaboration with Foundation and community leadership.

-This is a rare and compelling opportunity for a fundraising expert to:
+This is a rare and energizing opportunity for a fundraising leader to:

 Information for Candidates